Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 Quick reality check

 The Raspberry Pi 6 series isn’t officially announced, so anything you read about a “confirmed Raspberry Pi 6 release date” or “leaked Pi 6 specs” is not authoritative.
-What is useful is a structured forecast based on the Raspberry Pi 5 platform constraints and the real-world pain points people are trying to solve (I/O bandwidth, storage, networking, thermals, and long-term supply).
+What is useful is a structured forecast based on the Raspberry Pi 5 platform constraints and the real-world pain points people are trying to solve: I/O bandwidth, storage reliability, networking throughput, thermals, and long-term supply stability.

-This article is a practical “what’s most plausible” guide: what a Raspberry Pi 6 Model B (and the wider Pi 6 family) would need to deliver, which upgrades are likely, which are wishful thinking, and how to plan a build today without getting stuck.
+This article is a practical, engineering-oriented guide: what a Raspberry Pi 6 Model B (and the wider Pi 6 family) would need to deliver, which upgrades are likely, which are optimistic speculation, and how to plan a build today without creating technical debt.

 Release window